hibernate/hibernate-ogm/how-to-release.md

 4. Commit any outstanding changes

-5. Tag and build the release using the [maven release plugin](http://maven.apache.org/plugins/maven-release-plugin)

-   During release:prepare you will have to specify the tag name and release version
+5. Tag and build the release using the [maven release plugin](http://maven.apache.org/plugins/maven-release-plugin); During _release:prepare_ you will have to specify the tag name and release version:

    ```
        mvn release:prepare -s settings-example.xml